redox-os/book/src/porting-applications.md

 Use this script if the program or library need flags, change or copy and paste the "--program-flag" according to your needs.

-(Some programs and libraries need more configuration to work)
+Keep in mind that some programs and libraries need more configuration to work.

 ```toml
 script = """